decadevs/week-2-qa-task-bubykay/README.md

-Below are categories of software testing and a few of types of Testing under them;
+Below are categories of software testing and a few types of Testing under them;
 * **Functional Testing**
 Functional testing of a system involves tests that evaluate functions that the system should perform.
 Functional requirements may be described in work products such as business requirements specifications, epics, user stories, use cases, or functional specifications, or they may be undocumented.
 The functions are “what” the system should do.
 Functional tests should be performed at all test levels (e.g., tests for components may be based on a component specification), though the focus is different at each level .